Into-the-Fathom/fathom-solidity-sdk/README.md

 # **Technical Documentation for FathomProxyWalletOwnerUpgradeable Smart Contract**
-As of Nov 16th 2023
+As of March 13 2024

 ![FXD_programmable_money](FXD_programmable_money.webp)

 ## Overview
 The FathomProxyWalletOwnerUpgradeable contract is designed for interaction with the Fathom stablecoin protocol on the XDC blockchain.
 It facilitates the management of collateralized debt positions using FXD, the protocol's native stablecoin.
 The contract includes functionalities for opening and closing positions, managing FXD stablecoins, and handling collateral in XDC.
+You are free to inherit the FathomProxyWalletOwnerUpgradeable contract to NFT, Multisig, DAO or investment strategy smart contract or deploy the FathomProxyWalletOwnerUpgradeable contract from Multisig, DAO or investment strategy.
 ## Contract Details
 Pragma Solidity: 0.8.17 (Same as FXD contracts)<br>
 License: MIT<br>